satoshipuzzles/doughmain/README.md

 ## Deployment

-This application is designed to be deployed on Vercel with the following configuration:
+This project is deployed on Vercel.
+The deployment should update automatically when changes are pushed to the main branch.

-1. Set up the `DOUGHMAIN_OPENAI_KEY` environment variable with your OpenAI API key
-2. Deploy the application to Vercel
+Last deployment trigger: [current timestamp]

 ## Local Development